comicsfct/OncoHIT/README.md

 - PhyloWGS (Deshwar et al., 2015)

+To infer clones and their frequencies with EXPANDS we run expands_clones.R

 The inputs to EXPANDS are somatic single nucleotide variants (SNVs) and copy number estimates.

 To obtain somatic SNVs we use Mutect (Cibulskis et al., 2013), following an approach similar to the Broad best practices.